Desiderio25/mslearn-copilotstudio/Instructions/Labs/01-create-agents.md

 ## Exercise 1 - Create an agent from a template

-In this exercise, you will create an agent by using a template to create the agent, and then test the agent.
+In this exercise, you will create an agent by using a template, and then test the agent.

 ### Task 1.1 – Create an agent from the Safe Travels template